moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting a hint will appear in the course header as long as the visibility of the course is hidden.

+###### Show hint for self enrolment without enrolment key

+With this setting a hint will appear in the course header if the course is visible and an enrolment without enrolment key is currently possible.

+##### Course related hints for students

 ###### Show hint for guest access

 With this setting a hint will appear in the course header when a user is accessing it with the guest access feature.

-###### Show hint for self enrolment without enrolment key

-With this setting a hint will appear in the course header if the course is visible and an enrolment without enrolment key is currently possible.

 #### Tab "Administration"